-Slow cooked turkey wings are decadent and this turkey wing recipe hub will show you how to prepare slow cooked turkey wings relatively easily.
+Slow cooked turkey wings are decadent and this slow cooker recipe for turkey wings hub will show you how to prepare slow cooked turkey wings relatively easily.
 I hope that you will enjoy this slow cooker recipe for turkey wings.
-Even on Thanksgiving day, my favorite part of the turkey and likely the only part that I eat is the wing, for some reason.
-I like how it locks in flavor.
+Even on Thanksgiving day, my favorite part of the turkey and likely the only part of the turkey that I eat is the turkey wing, for some reason.
+I like how the turkey wing locks in flavor.

 Besides for Thanksgiving day, during other times of the year, I don't have much of an appetite for turkey except for a good turkey wing.

-Turkey wings are huge and just one can easily be shared among a few people but to achieve that, you have to cut adequate meat off the bone and not allow any of the turkey meat to be wasted.
+Turkey wings are huge and just one can easily be shared among a few people but to achieve that, you have to cut adequate turkey meat off of the bone and not allow any of the turkey meat to be wasted.

 Because turkey wings are so big, it can be tricky to cook them evenly.
-You might end up with the meat seeming tough instead of tender and if that is the case, indeed some of the meat might stay on the bone and be wasted.
+You might end up with the turkey meat seeming tough instead of tender and if that is the case, indeed some of the turkey meat might stay on the bone and be wasted.

 I think that the best way to cook a turkey wing is in the slow cooker.
 If you are someone that eats meat and likes it to be very tender and juicy, falling off the bone, then a slow cooker is a good investment and this slow cooker recipe for turkey wings will suit you well.

 I hope you enjoy this turkey wing recipe as much as I do.